oliverdelacruz/statslab/README.md

 ## Prerequisites

 All the sripts are run in R using R Studio.
+Unfortunately, data is confidential and it cannot be shared on the internet.

 ## License
 ****